Words By: Alex Leonard

 To support this theory, it is important to consider the benefits of exercise upon mental wellbeing.
 In December 2008, a French study entitled ‘Football et Psychose’ by Franck Nolot and Christian Vedie was published in Annales Médico-psychologiques, an established academic journal.
 Fascinatingly, the study explores the impact of football upon those who suffer from varying forms of psychosis.
 It was translated and published in English in 2012.
 TheBJPsych Bulletin describes how the article highlights: “the potential benefits of sport and physical activity in treating people diagnosed with psychosis.”

 To very briefly sum up the study, it explores how football – in seven-a-side format – can be incredibly advantageous to patients.
 Nolot and Vedie investigate the expressive nature of the sport and its positive affects upon individuals who struggle with social skills and articulation:

 Some patients who are considered difficult are very keen on football and it changes their behaviour…on the day of a game they are more open and calmer.
-Patients who come along as spectators also benefit as they are carried away by the flow of the game, the noise and the excitement.
-[Some patients] are men of few words.
+Patients who come along as spectators also benefit as they are carried away by the flow of the game, the noise and the excitement. are men of few words.
 Most interviews with them are not very fruitful.
 On the other hand, their way of expressing themselves through football is very rich.
-A new language is freed up, the language of the body.
-[Some patients] with schizophrenia we have met in the beautiful game during these past 25 years are able to overcome their problems.
+A new language is freed up, the language of the body. with schizophrenia we have met in the beautiful game during these past 25 years are able to overcome their problems.